zorkow/empower25/slides.md

 * Limited accessibility options (keyboard navigation, screen reader hints)
 * Not easily scalable or reusable across different classes/devices

+## Shadow DOM Style

+Phet simulations use a Shadow DOM approach

+* Effectively a DOM that is idependent of the DOM that is displayed
+* Since a simulation is an entire page they effecively take over
+* Similiar to navigation structure
+* But with considerably more fine-grained
+  * interaction
+  * functional components
+  * custom events

 ## Introducing PhET Interactive Simulations

 [PhET Interactive Simulations](https://phet.colorado.edu/sims/html/mean-share-and-balance/latest/mean-share-and-balance_all.html)